 Yes, that is it.
 You can use just about any combination of fresh/frozen fruit.
 Using fruit juice to liquefy the fruit can make your fruit leather slightly more sweet, but water works just fine.

-Some recipes recommend adding sugar, but there really is no need unless you are using a bunch of very tart fruit.
+Some recipes recommend adding sugar, but there is no need unless you are using a bunch of very tart fruit.
 Even then, my family likes tart fruit leather every once in a while, so I don't recommend it.
 Keep it naturally healthy and flavorful.

 Cook The Fruit – Optional Step:

-Some people prefer to cook the fruit in a saucepan with the water or fruit juice until the fruit is soft.
+Some people prefer to cook the fruit in a saucepan with water or fruit juice until the fruit is soft.
 I have made fruit leather both ways (cooking the fruit first and leaving it frozen.)

 Blend The Fruit

 In a blender or food processor, blend the fruit and liquid well.
-Add the liquid gradually, as the fruit should be easy to spread but not too watery.
+Add the juice gradually, as the fruit should be easy to spread but not too watery.